miurahr/ppmd-cffi/README.rst

 PPM(Prediction by partial matching) is a compression algorithm which has several variations of implementations.
 PPMd is the implementation by Dmitry Shkarin.
-It is used in the RAR by default and by 7-Zip as one of several possible methods.
+It is used in the RAR and by 7-Zip as one of several possible methods.

 ppmd, aka. ppmd-cffi, is a python bindings with PPMd implementation by C language.
-Codes are derived from p7zip, portable 7-zip implementation, for Ppmd7, PPMd ver.H and Ppmd8, PPMd ver.I.
+The C codes are derived from p7zip, portable 7-zip implementation. ppmd-cffi support PPMd ver.H and PPMd ver.I.

 Development status
 ==================